Canadian high school team turns in world class performance

-The International Mathematical Olympiad (IMO) is the world championship high school mathematics competition.
-The 2011 IMO contest was set by an international jury of mathematicians and was written on July 18th and 19th.
+The The International Mathematical Olympiad is the world championship high school mathematics competition.
+The 2013 IMO contest was set by an international jury of mathematicians and was written on July 23 and 24.
 On each day of the contest, three questions had to be solved within a time limit of four and a half hours.

 Although students compete individually, country rankings are obtained by adding the team scores.
 The maximum score for each student is 42 and for a team of six students the maximum is 252.
-Math Team Canada placed 17th out of 105 competing countries with an overall score of 132.
-The 2011 results bring Canada's total medal count since 1981 to 20 gold, 43 silver, and 73 bronze.
+The Canadian team placed 11th out of 97 competing countries with an overall score of 163.
+The 2013 results bring Canada’s total medal count since 1981 to 25 gold, 46 silver, and 76 bronze.

 The Canadian Mathematical Society (CMS) is responsible for the selection, training and overall support of Math Team Canada to the IMO.

 Canada’s success at the IMO would not be possible without the assistance of our corporate and provincial sponsors.
 The CMS gratefully acknowledges the support of the following organizations: